JeromeDane/front-end-code-challenge/README.md

-The user interface code is held within [``public``](https://github.com/JeromeDane/front-end-code-challenge/tree/jeromedane/public/views), which I might have called ***ui*** instead if I were starting from scratch.
+The user interface code is held within [``public``](https://github.com/JeromeDane/front-end-code-challenge/tree/jeromedane/public/views), which I personally might have called ***ui*** if I were starting from scratch.
 I have not had the opportunity to work with Node.js much, so I am unaware if that would break any strong conventions.
 All third party libraries are located in [``public/lib``](https://github.com/JeromeDane/front-end-code-challenge/tree/jeromedane/public/lib).
 The